Has this scenario ever happened to one of your cashiers?

-Make it easier for cashiers to find items that are commonly purchased, take the time to optimize your menu boards for speed by:
+To help make it easier for cashiers to find items that are commonly purchased, take the time to optimize your menu boards for speed by:

-- Place the most popular items on the main menu board page and sort them from most common to least common.
+- Placing the most popular items on your main menu board and sorting them from most common to least common.

-- Review the names of your items.
+- Reviewing the names of your items.
 Short, or even abbreviated names, are best for quick eye-scanning.

-- Color-code your menu item buttons and group them together on the board (e.g. blue = drinks, orange = snacks, green = meals/sides)
+- Color-coding your menu item buttons and grouping them together on the menu board (e.g. blue = drinks, orange = snacks, green = meals/sides)